Picross S: Picross S6

-Picross S6 was released in Japan, Europe, and North America on 22 April 2021.
+Picross S6 was released in Japan, Europe, and North America on April 22, 2021.
 This game retains all the same modes and features of Picross S4 and S5.
 The puzzle grids in Extra Mode now feature alternating colour lines every 5 squares, to make the larger puzzle size easier to parse; this feature was added to Picross S4 and S5 via patches released around the same time.

 Picross S7

-Picross S7 was released in Japan and Hong Kong on 23 December 2021, in Europe and Australia on 27 December 2021, and in North America on 10 January 2022.
+Picross S7 was released in Japan and Hong Kong on December 23, 2021, in Europe and Australia on December 27, 2021, and in North America on January 10, 2022.
 This game retains all the same modes and features of Picross S4 and S5, and adds touch screen support for handheld mode.

 Picross S8

-Picross S8 was released in Japan, Europe, and North America on 29 September 2022.
+Picross S8 was released in Japan, Europe, and North America on September 29, 2022.
+This game retains all the same modes and features of Picross S4 and S5, and also adds a multiplayer function for up to 4 players at a time.

+Picross S9

+Picross S9 was released in Japan, Europe, and North America on April 27, 2023.

+Picross S+

+Picross S+ was released in Japan, Europe and North America on February 29, 2024.
+This game features puzzles previously featured in the Picross e series on Nintendo 3DS, with 300 puzzles from the first Picross e title included and titles from later entries available as DLC.

 Spin-offs

-As with their Picross e series, Jupiter has used the mechanics and UI of Picross S as the basis for a number of licensed spin-off picross games.
+As with their Picross e series, Jupiter has used the mechanics and UI of Picross S as the basis for a number of licensed spin-off Picross games.

 Kemono Friends Picross

-Kemono Friends Picross was released in Japan, Europe, and North America on 4 October 2018.
-Based on the Kemono Friends media franchise.
+Kemono Friends Picross, based on the Kemono Friends media franchise, was released in Japan, Europe, and North America on 4 October 2018.

 Picross Lord of the Nazarick

-Picross Lord of the Nazarick was released in Europe and North America on 25 July 2019.
-Based on the Overlord anime.
+Picross Lord of the Nazarick, based on the Overlord anime, was released in Europe and North America on July 25, 2019.

-Picross S Genesis & Master System Edition
+Picross S Genesis & Master System edition

-A Sega-themed entry featuring puzzles based on 59 classic Sega Genesis and Master System games including Sonic the Hedgehog, Alex Kidd and Phantasy Star.
-It was released on 5 August 2021 in Japan, Europe and North America.
-Also known as Picross S Mega Drive & Mark III Edition in Japan and Picross S Mega Drive & Master System Edition in Europe, in line with the branding of Sega's 8- and 16-bit consoles in those regions.
+A crossover installment featuring puzzles based on 59 Sega Genesis and Master System games developed and/or published by Sega, including Sonic the Hedgehog, Alex Kidd and Phantasy Star, was released on August 5, 2021 in Japan, Europe and North America.
+Also known as Picross S Mega Drive & Mark III edition in Japan and Picross S Mega Drive & Master System edition in Europe, in line with the branding of Sega's 8-bit and 16-bit consoles in those regions.

+Picross S Namco Legendary edition

+A crossover installment featuring puzzles based on 30 arcade games developed and/or published by Namco (now Bandai Namco Entertainment), including Galaxian, Pac-Man and Dig Dug, was released on May 30, 2024 in Japan, Europe and North America.

+Picross Records of the Shield Hero

+Picross Records of the Shield Hero, based on The Rising of the Shield Hero media franchise, was released in Japan, Europe, and North America on October 3, 2024.